feelpp/feelpp/QuickReference/spaces.md

 (default behavior) approximations.  $$\RT_h$$ and $$\N_h$$ are implicitely spaces of vectorial functions $$\bm{f}$$ \st $$\bm{f}: \Omega_h \subset \R^d \mapsto
 \R^d$$.
-As to the other basis functions, \ie Lagrange, Legrendre, Dubiner, etc., they are parametrized by their values namely \c Scalar ,
-\c Vectorial or \c Matricial.
-Note that
-\c FunctionSpace handles also products of function spaces.
+As to the other basis functions, \ie Lagrange, Legrendre, Dubiner, etc., they are parametrized by their values namely `Scalar`  , `Vectorial`  or `Matricial.`   Note that `FunctionSpace`  handles also products of function spaces.
 This is very powerful to describe complex multiphysics problems when coupled with operators, functionals and forms described in the next section.
 Extracting subspaces or component spaces are part of the interface.